cosmos/cosmos/WHITEPAPER.md

 ### Preventing Attacks

-Tendermint has various protective measures for preventing certain notable attacks, like [long-range-nothing-at-stake double spends](#preventing-long-range-attacks) and [censorship](#overcoming-forks-and-censorship-attacks).
+Tendermint has protective measures for preventing certain notable attacks, like [long-range-nothing-at-stake double spends](#preventing-long-range-attacks) and [censorship](#overcoming-forks-and-censorship-attacks).
 These are discussed more